Written by Flora Sun, Director at Binance Labs

 HOPR is an incentivized, decentralized mixnet scheme.
 Using Chaumian 'onion' encryption, HOPR protects both the encrypted message as well as the metadata associated with the message, such as sender/receiver info, the size of the message, the IP address being used, etc. In addition, HOPR believes that mass adoption and scale of a decentralized solution and privacy-preserving infrastructure need economic incentives.
 Therefore, the relayers in HOPR are compensated with a built-in incentivized mechanism.

-Sebastian received his PhD from ETH Zürich and has co-founded Validity Labs, which contributed to the blockchain ecosystem through its education and development efforts since 2015.
+Sebastian received his PhD from ETH Zürich.
 To learn more about him and HOPR, here’s a Q&A that I did with them earlier:

 Flora: Can you tell us what is the genesis of HOPR?

-Sebastian: Validity Labs has been educating and developing in the blockchain and decentralized application ecosystem.
-We increasingly saw how much of the full decentralized tech stack was missing to build truly decentralized applications.
+Sebastian: We increasingly saw how much of the full decentralized tech stack was missing to build truly decentralized applications.
 We saw various blockchains for financial applications but the most interesting applications are not financial.

 Think about it - which apps are you using more frequently: messengers or mobile banking applications?
 Upon reviewing the landscape we saw that various projects seemed to be using Ethereum’s Whisper protocol for various things it was not designed for.
 Beyond application-level use cases such as messaging, we also see the need for privacy at the protocol implementation level.
 For instance, sending a blockchain-based transaction, management of staking nodes in PoS systems, or payment channel management should happen in a privacy-preserving fashion at the base layer.
 This is how we realized that there is a big missing puzzle piece in a decentralized and privacy-preserving messaging protocol in the Ethereum space and more generally for decentralized applications towards a web3.0.